[Art] Zdzisław Beksiński (1929 - 2005)

 "I wish to paint as if I were photographing dreams." ~ Beksinski

-These "cursed" dream-scape oil paintings combine an unorthodox mixture of surrealist architecture, spiritualism, eroticism and war violence to produce gothic and gruesome doomsday scenarios - Hellish dystopian landscapes populated with nightmarish figures, emaciated prisoners, soviet soldiers, demonic overlords, odious desert monsters and armies of deformed skeletons.
+These immersive dream-scape oil paintings combine an unorthodox mixture of surrealist architecture, spiritualism, eroticism and war violence to produce gothic and gruesome doomsday scenarios - Hellish dystopian landscapes populated with nightmarish figures, emaciated prisoners, soviet soldiers, demonic overlords, odious desert monsters and armies of deformed skeletons.
 Beksinski paintings are timeless, inter-dimensional abstractions, painted with the artists trademark precision and immense attention to detail.

 All of these mesmerising and visceral 'Baroque' paintings were left untitled by Beksinski, he didn't believe in bestowing names to his paintings and running the risk of having his creative work being misinterpreted by the viewer.
 The artist insisted that there was no deep meaning to his work, so he left it up to the observer to comprehend each of his paintings as he or she so desires.